-- 1. Inword.org: During your session allow students or adult leaders to use their smart phones to access the online guide for On Purpose Session 8; (www.inword.org/on-purpose-online-guides-index/) the password is: purpose - 2.
-Email: Email the student pages to students for them to open on their smart phones. - 3.
+- 1. Inword.org: Allow students or adult leaders to use their smart phones to access the online guide for On Purpose Session 8; the password is: purpose - 2.
+Email: Email the student pages to students for them to open them on their smart phones. - 3.
 Hubs: Ask adult leaders to bring their laptops or tablets to your group.
 Give them access to the guide via email or the online guides at inword.org and create "data hubs" for 2-3 students to gather around to share a guide.